 From 1824 to 1946, Fort Monroe was the site of a series of artillery schools.
 The first was the Artillery School of Practice which was closed in 1834 but was revived during 1858–61.
 Fort Monroe also hosted the Old Point Comfort Proving Ground for testing artillery and ammunition from the 1830s to 1861.
 After the Civil War began, this function relocated to the Sandy Hook Proving Ground in New Jersey.

 In May 1858, the Chapel of the Centurion was consecrated.
-The Chapel is named for the Centurion Cornelius, the first Roman soldier and gentile converted to Christianity.
-It is one of the oldest wooden churches on any army base in the country.
+The Chapel is named for the Centurion Cornelius, the first Roman soldier, and gentile who converted to Christianity.
+It is one of the country’s oldest wooden churches on an army base.

 On April 20, the Union Navy burned and evacuated the Gosport Navy Yard in Portsmouth, destroying nine ships in the process, keeping Fort Monroe as the last bastion of the United States in Tidewater, Virginia.
 The Confederacy’s occupation of Norfolk gave it a major shipyard and thousands of heavy guns, but they held it for only one year.
 Confederate Brigadier General Walter Gwynn, who commanded the Confederate defenses around Norfolk, erected batteries at Sewell’s Point to protect Norfolk and control Hampton Roads.